danielwilczak101/EasyControls/testing/pi_shh/README.md

 Enter Password: Dmw0234567
 ```

+Congratulations you succesfully VNC into the Raspberry Pi!

 4. Instructions on how to set this up.
 5. (Optional) Find or ask dan for cheap router so we can have this setup for the confrence.